 The tax classifications include agriculture, residential, commercial, and exempt (publicly owned or other lands not required to pay property taxes, such as federal, state, county and Township-owned lands).
-The total acres and percentages by tax class are depicted on Table 3-1.
+The total acres and percentages by tax class are depicted on Table 3-3.

-The largest tax class is tax exempt land which is about 80% of the total land in the Township (not counting lakes and road ROW - 13,836 acres).
-The majority of exempt land is in the National Park Lakeshore.
-Residential tax class is second at 3,738 acres.
-Commercial (123 acres) properties exist in the village area, at the Homestead and at a few other scattered locations (mostly marinas and motels).
+There are only two parcels classified as agricultural with a total of 2 acres in size.
+The largest tax class is tax exempt land which is about 79% of the total land in the Township (not counting lakes and road ROW - 13,836 acres).
+The overwhelming bulk of this land is in the National Lakeshore.
+Residential tax class is second at 3,518 acres.
+Commercial (128 acres) properties exist in the village area, at the Homestead and at a few other scattered locations (mostly marinas and motels).

-Tax Class Category 2000 Acres % Total 2012 Acres % total
+Tax Class Category Acres % Total

-Residential - Total Residential - vacant Residential - improved 3,518 20.1% 3,738 1,899 1,839 20.1%
+Residential 3,518 20.1%

-Commercial 128 0.7% 123 0.7%
+Commercial 128 0.7%

-Agricultural 2 0.01% 0 0
+Agricultural 2 0.01%

-Tax Exempt 13,836 79.1% 14,123 79.2%
+Tax Exempt 13,836 79.1%

-Total 17,483 100% 17,984 100%
+Total 17,483 99.91%